 Acid reflux occurs when stomach acid leaks back up into the esophagus, causing heartburn, indigestion and other discomfort.
-Eating a large meal or acidic foods and drinks are all things that may cause irritation during the digestion process, and while acid reflux can be common, is there a point at which you should become worried about it?
+Eating a large meal or acidic foods and drinks are things that may cause irritation during the digestion process, and while acid reflux can be common, is there a point at which you should become worried about it?

 Risk factors for Barrett’s esophagus